Standard Operating Procedures

 If there is a need to call the emergency services, be prepared to provide the following information (remember the acronym LIONEL):

 All members are advised to assess risks before setting out on the water, consider environmental factors, their skill level relative to the water and other conditions, equipment needs, clothing and the capability of those they are paddling with.
 Hazards and associated mitigating actions for paddling from the Saltford Rowing Centre are captured in the club Risk Assessment and it does not remove the need for members to assess risks for themselves.
-The Risk Assessment also covers off-the-water activities at the Rowing Centre and has a supplement covering COVID-19 risks.
+The Risk Assessment also covers off-the-water activities at the Rowing Centre.
 It is recognised risk assessments are based on a specific set of circumstances at a particular moment in time, i.e. static.
-Therefore, members should undertake their own informal and dynamic risk assessments, continually identifying hazards throughout the duration of their activities, assessing risks and taking appropriate mitigating actions.
+Therefore, members should undertake their own informal and dynamic risk assessments before going on the water and whilst on the water, continually identifying hazards throughout the duration of their activities, assessing risks and taking appropriate mitigating actions.

 6. Discipline